 The Middle School basketball program encourages participation for each player, and with that participation comes the growth of a competitive spirit and a joy in playing the game of basketball.

 Student athletes on the Middle School basketball team are taught to learn and love the game.
 Our students from grades six through eight spend their practice time understanding the fundamentals of defense, the proper way to run offensive plays, and the skill sets (dribbling, passing, shooting) that will allow them to become better players in the future.
 Our Middle School team plays an interscholastic schedule of games against area schools.
-They also annually compete in a local Middle School Jamboree.

 Walker’s basketball program is a member school of the National Federation of High Schools (NFHS) Basketball, which provides the rules and regulations for high school basketball teams to prepare students for parallel rules in the NCAA.
 Walker’s basketball is also a part of the New England Prep School Athletic Council (NEPSAC).
 Walker’s is a Class “C” division competitor, and also competes in the prestigious Founders League.
 League competitors include Choate, Taft, Hotchkiss, Loomis, Westminster, Kent, Kingswood Oxford, and Miss Porter’s.